Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

 - Where does the initiation of movement start?
 - What is consciousness?
 - Why is red red and not a different color?
+- Why are the brain's connections to the body crisscrossed?

 ## Solved Questions